Bengals rally past Chiefs 34-31, clinch AFC North title | Times Leader

 Bengals: LG Quinton Spain suffered a right ankle injury in the second quarter and didn’t return.

-Chiefs: At Denver in the regular-season finale next Sunday.
-Kansas City can still secure the AFC’s top seed with a victory and a loss by Tennessee, which plays at Houston.
+Chiefs: at Denver in the regular-season finale next Saturday.
+Kansas City can still secure the AFC’s top seed with a victory and a loss by Tennessee, which plays at Houston next Sunday.